rrooggiieerr/homeassistant-benqprojector/README.md

 ### Contribute your projector model configuration

-For increased support of your specific BenQ projector model you can contribute the configuration of your projector to the underlaying [BenQ projector library](https://github.com/rrooggiieerr/benqprojector.py)
+For increased support of your specific BenQ projector model you can contribute the configuration of your projector to the underlying [BenQ projector library](https://github.com/rrooggiieerr/benqprojector.py)

 Follow [these instruction](https://github.com/rrooggiieerr/benqprojector.py#detecting-your-projector-capabilities)
 on how to do so.